fcasaloti/omdb-api-react/README.md

 You can access the application accessing https://fcasaloti.github.io/omdb-api-react/.

-If you want to access it locally, you need to execute "npm install" and then "npm start".
+If you want to access it locally, you can download the folder, execute "npm install" and then "npm start".

 This application uses: